Wu Guoguang: 1957-1989

-A Global Academic Career and an Overseas Chinese Dissident (since 1989)
+Since 1989

 Wu was interviewed about the Tiananmen protests in the documentary film The Gate of Heavenly Peace.
 He in fact left China for the United States in February 1989, prior to the rise of the protests, first for English language training, then attended Harvard University as a Nieman Fellow (1989-1990).

 As completing his Nieman program in summer 1990, Wu found he was not able to return to China, as, in the months following the Tiananmen Crackdown in June 1989, he was purged from The People’s Daily and his residence in Beijing was searched and sealed by secret police.
 He was such punished because of his connection to Zhao, who was purged in late May 1989 and died in life-time house-prison in 2005, his publications during the 1980s for criticizing dictatorship and advocating institutional reform in China, and his involvement in overseas Chinese democracy movements that had arisen with the exile of some Tiananmen student activists and leading Chinese pro-democracy intellectuals.

 Wu was then appointed as a Luce Fellow (1990-1991) at Columbia University, working under the supervision of Professor Andrew J. Nathan.
 Subsequently, he obtained a M.A.
 (1993) and a PhD (1995) in political science from Princeton University, with Professor Lynn T. White, III, as his thesis supervisor.
 Following an appointment as a An Wang Post-Doctoral Fellow (1995-1996) at the John King Fairbank Center for East Asian Research at Harvard University, he joined the Department of Government and Public Administration at the Chinese University of Hong Kong in 1996 as an assistant professor and, six years later, an associate professor.
 He witnessed transition of Hong Kong to China’s sovereignty, and wrote newspaper columns for contributing his insights on Chinese politics.